odpa/workshop-on-ontology-design-and-patterns/2023/submission_instructions.md

 The following is a list of detailed instructions that authors have to take into account in order to submit their patterns:

-- Request an account at the ODP portal, in case you do not have already one.
+- [Request an account at the ODP portal](http://ontologydesignpatterns.org/wiki/Special:RequestAccount), in case you do not have already one.
 Note that account requests are processed by hand, so do this step with a few days to spare before the submission deadline.
-- Go to the ODP portal pattern submission page.
+- Go to the ODP portal [pattern submission page](http://ontologydesignpatterns.org/wiki/Submissions:SubmitAPattern).
 - Submit your pattern by following the instructions, and make sure you enter as much information about your pattern as possible (clarity and completeness of the information will be a review criteria for patterns), i.e. fill out all applicable fields.
-- Write a document briefly describing your pattern (between 5 and 12 pages, depending on the complexity or topic of the pattern, in CEUR style), and submit this pattern description through https://easychair.org/conferences/?conf=wop2022.
+- Write a document briefly describing your pattern (between 5 and 12 pages, depending on the complexity or topic of the pattern, in CEUR style), and submit this pattern description through [EasyChair](https://easychair.org/conferences/?conf=wop2023).
 - If you are experiencing any problems, or have questions about how to submit patterns, please contact the chairs.

 ### Review Process

 Each submission will be reviewed by at least two members of the PC.
 Your pattern will be reviewed based on the following set of criteria:
 - the practical utility and reusability of the pattern by a community,
 - the relevance of the problem addressed by the pattern,
 - if the pattern encodes some best practice within a community,